The new X’Trapolis 2.0 trains provide more reliable journeys, better passenger information, and improved accessibility, energy efficiency and comfort.

 The new trains are being built right here in regional Victoria, and will include at least 60 per cent local content.
 This will support up to 750 local jobs across the supply chain and up to 150 in the local Ballarat area.

-These new trains are being built by the local arm of international train and tram manufacturer Alstom, and will be the next phase of renewal for Melbourne’s train fleet, following the rollout of our new High Capacity Metro Trains.
+These new trains are being built by the local arm of international train and tram manufacturer Alstom, and are the next phase of renewal for Melbourne’s train fleet, following the rollout of our new High Capacity Metro Trains, which are now operating on the Cranbourne, Pakenham, and Sunbury Line serving the Metro Tunnel.

 Passenger benefits

-With new features and innovations, the trains will make travelling more comfortable and improve accessibility for passengers.
+The trains make travelling more comfortable and improve accessibility for passengers with:

 - space for about 1225 passengers